Wentao-1990/automatic-invention/README.md

-# Some scriptes for the downstream analyses of OrthoMCL:
+# Some scripts for the downstream analyses of OrthoMCL:
   1. 	classifier.orthmlcgf.pl
   2.  count.orthoml.gniverygf.pl